DECENTfoundation/DECENT-Network/README.md

     sudo rpm -i /tmp/libpbc*
     mkdir ~/dev

 > Note for Ubuntu 16.04 LTS and Debian 9, the default versions of Boost and CMake installed are too old and not supported.
-In order to install a supported ones, in addition to the common commands above, execute the following in console (in the same shell session, where you are going to build Decent itself):
+In order to install a supported ones, in addition to the common commands above, execute the following in console (in the same shell session, where you are going to build DCore itself):

     # Download and build Boost 1.65.1
      wget -nv https://sourceforge.net/projects/boost/files/boost/1.65.1/boost_1_65_1.tar.gz